 Maybe it’s because I haven’t yet been to Korea, but for some reason Korean food is the last Asian cuisine I think of when I crave a feast from the continent.

-And I’ll always love a good cook-your-own-meat-over-fire operation, so Korean BBQ has always been of interest.
+I always love a good cook-your-own-meat-over-fire operation, so Korean BBQ has been of particular interest as of late.
 Han Il Kwan is certainly one of the best options for it in the city — but it’s all their ‘extras’ that come, even if you don’t order any grilled meat — that make this particular spot special.

 Housemade ‘banchan,’ or a variety of small plates served alongside cooked rice, is what turns it up here.
 Everything from kimchi and cucumber salads to items I can neither identify nor pronounce (but heck yes, I am eating them,) are fresh here and provide a range of flavors you can be hard pressed to find elsewhere.
 A general rule of thumb for me is, if it has gochujang (chili pepper paste) on it…I’m eating it.